 Cloud incident response is no different.
 Organizations still need plans, procedures and controls that facilitate incident detection and response actions.
 The infrastructure, however, has changed.
-Many organizations use cloud service providers (CSPs) for private and public cloud deployments, as well as a variety of SaaS, IaaS and PaaS.
+Many organizations use cloud service providers (CSPs) for private and public cloud deployments, as well as a variety of SaaS, IaaS and PaaS systems.
 How cloud incident response is done, therefore, has some unique differences.

 Cloud incident response vs. traditional incident response

 Cloud deployments involve the shared responsibility model.
-This means some assets and services in the cloud may be wholly or partially managed by CSPs.
-If organizations experience an intrusion in a SaaS cloud, for example, incident response efforts may not be triggered due to limited investigation capabilities and little visibility or telemetry available related to events and indicators of compromise.
+This means some assets and services in the cloud could be wholly or partially managed by CSPs.
+If organizations experience an intrusion in a SaaS cloud, for example, incident response efforts might not be triggered due to limited investigation capabilities and little visibility or telemetry available related to events and indicators of compromise.
 Within a more diverse IaaS cloud, however, many objects and assets are under the control of the customer and are largely their responsibility.

 A third difference is that the entire cloud fabric is software-based.
 This means more emphasis is placed on using cloud-native services as guardrails and critical elements of the incident response workflow -- for example, focusing primarily on automation and orchestration.
 Finally, new costs can arise with cloud log and event generation, as well as cloud security services.

-- preventing business disruption;
+- Preventing business disruption.

-- recovering quicker and more effectively from incidents.
+- Recovering quicker and more effectively from incidents.

 The top challenges of cloud incident response include the following:

-- shortage in skill sets;
+- Shortage in skill sets.

-- failure to properly implement tools that provide deep visibility into cloud activity.
+- Failure to properly implement tools that provide deep visibility into cloud activity.